HomeDing/homeding.github.io/boards/bulb.md

 There is a good documentation and walkthrough in <https://tasmota.github.io/docs/Tuya-Convert/>.
 The project is open-source available at <https://github.com/ct-Open-Source/tuya-convert>.

-Place a Minima.ino.bin file n the firmware folder to directly upload the minimal Homeding firmware.
+Place a Minimal.ino.bin file in the firmware folder on the respberry pi to directly upload the minimal Homeding firmware.

 ## Uploading a firmware using a USB-2-Serial converter